Class Schedules and Catalog Background Image

 Course Typically Offered: Fall, Spring, and Summer

-This course is designed for students from diverse language backgrounds who are making a transition to the use of academic English and who require the development of writing skills.
-The course emphasizes critical thinking, reading, and writing.
-It provides practice in gathering, organizing, and communicating information and in applying the principles and conventions of standard edited American English.
+This course is designed for students from diverse language backgrounds who are making a transition to the use of academic English and who desire the development of writing skills.
+Building on students' unique personal, linguistic, and cultural experiences, the course emphasizes critical thinking, reading, and writing.
+It provides practice in gathering, organizing, and communicating information and in applying the principles and conventions of academic writing.
 UC CREDIT LIMITATION: Credit for ESL 149 or ACE 149.

 ESL 150: Introduction to College Composition for Students from Multilingual Backgrounds